Recall election: Taiwan

 In Taiwan, according to the Additional Articles of the Constitution, the recall of the president or the vice president shall be initiated upon the proposal of one-fourth of all members of the Legislative Yuan, and also passed by two-thirds of all the members.
-The final recall must be passed by more than one-half of the valid ballots in a vote in which more than one-half of the electorate in the free area of the Republic of China takes part.
+The final recall must be passed in a recall election by more than one-half of the valid ballots in a vote in which more than one-half of the electorate in the free area of the Republic of China takes part.

+Other elected officials can be recalled in elections by more than 1/4 of the total electors in the original electoral district, and where the number of votes consenting to the recall is more than that of dissenting.

-On 6 June 2020, mayor of Kaohsiung, Han Kuo-yu, became the first mayor to be recalled.
-939,090 votes within 969,259 agreed the recall.
+On 6 June 2020, Mayor of Kaohsiung Han Kuo-yu became the first mayor to be recalled.
+939,090 votes out of 969,259 agreed the recall.

+After Mayor of Keelung George Hsieh defeated a recall vote in October 2024, the Kuomintang proposed amendments to the Public Officials Election and Recall Act.
+In December 2024, the Legislative Yuan approved changes requiring that initiators and signatories of recall petitions provide photocopies of their national identification cards.

+In 2025, due to the 2024 Taiwanese constitutional controversy, civic groups launched the "Great Recall Wave" to recall more than 30 Kuomintang legislators and mayor of Hsinchu City.
+The recall vote for 24 Kuomintang legislators and mayor of Hsinchu City will be held on July 26, 2025.
+The recall vote for the two legislators in Nantou will be held on August 23, 2025.

 Ukraine

 A year after the 2015 Ukrainian local elections, voters can achieve a recall election of an elected deputy or mayor if as many signatures as voters are collected.

 United Kingdom

 The Recall of MPs Act 2015 (c.
-25) is an Act of the Parliament of the United Kingdom which allows a recall petition to be held if a Member of Parliament did certain wrongdoings, including being sentenced to prison for up to a year (longer sentences result in automatic disqualification).
-The petitions cannot be triggered by popular initiative, but rather are automatic and administered by the local returning officer for parliamentary elections, who is designated as petitions officer for this purpose.
-If the subsequent recall petition is successful, by being signed by at least 10% of the electorate, a by-election is called.
-It received Royal Assent on 26 March 2015 after being introduced on 11 September 2014.
-On 1 May 2019, Fiona Onasanya became the first MP to be removed from office after a successful recall petition.
+25) is an Act of the Parliament of the United Kingdom which mandates a recall petition to be held if a Member of Parliament is found to have committed certain wrongdoings, including any that result in a custodial prison sentence.
+The petitions cannot be triggered by popular initiative.
+The subsequent recall petition is successful if signed by at least 10% of the electorate in the MPs constituency.
+Successful recall leads to a by-election to fill the seat.

+The Act received Royal Assent on 26 March 2015 after being introduced on 11 September 2014.
+The UK's first recall petition occurred in 2018.

+There are no recall procedures for other elected officials in the United Kingdom.